-The honors program in Statistics allows students to work with an advisor during their senior year and write a thesis about an appropriate statistical topic.
-Theses may be expository, contain original theoretical work, contain data analysis, or any combination thereof.
+The Honors program in Statistics allows students to work with an advisor during their senior year and write a thesis about an appropriate statistical topic.
+Theses may be expository, contain original theoretical or methodological work, contain data analysis, or any combination thereof.

-Starting for the class of 2020, students are admitted to the Honors Program on the basis of a thesis proposal, which must be accepted by the department.
-Proposals are due during the spring semester of junior year.
+Students are admitted to the Honors Program on the basis of a thesis proposal which must be accepted by the department.
+Advisors are then assigned by the department.
+Proposals are due during the second semester of junior year.
+Initial proposals are usually revised after advisors are assigned (details below).
 More information including a proposal deadline will be circulated to all junior majors.

 The purpose of the thesis proposal is to help the Statistics faculty assess whether you have sufficient background and preparation to research and write the thesis, as well as determine whether the faculty has sufficient expertise to advise you on your selected topic.
 Supervision of Honors work is normally limited to the areas of expertise represented in the Department.
 Topics of mutual interest between the student and potential advisors are preferred.
 Thus, students are strongly encouraged to discuss possible thesis topics with potential advisors while developing their proposals.
 Proposals may outline more than one potential topic the student is interested in pursuing.
 Information about faculty research interests is available to assist you.
 In assigning advisors for Honors work, in addition to the expertise/interests of the faculty, we will also consider equitable distribution of the workload and student preferences.

 If a student is accepted to the Honors Program, they will finalize their topic in consultation with their assigned advisor.
 A revised proposal that the advisor approves of should be prepared.
 Revised proposals are usually solicited early in the first semester of the senior year by the Honors Advisor to circulate among all the Statistics faculty.